 Tragedy struck early in Nora’s life when Mathias, a farmer, and Annie died exactly two months apart in 1930, before their youngest daughter had even turned five.
 Uncle Hugh, who lived with the family, became the children’s guardian.

-Read more about Sister Monica Charles (pdf)
+Read more about Sister Nora (pdf)